wendrillaksenow/deltaTalkTTS/readme.md

 If the copy fails, the synthesizer will not work correctly.

-Note that these files will be automatically removed if the extra is uninstalled.
+Note that these files will be automatically removed if the add-on is uninstalled.

 After installation, go to NVDA's speech settings (NVDA+Ctrl+V), press the "Change" button, and select the MicroPower DeltaTalk TTS synthesizer.